qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 But before that, we need to understand how to combine the results from different sources.

 -->

+In case of documents retrieval, we care more about the search results quality and time is not a huge constraint.
+There is a bunch of search engines that specialize in the full-text search we found interesting:

+- https://github.com/quickwit-oss/tantivy - a full-text indexing library, written in Rust.
+Have a great performance and featureset.
+- https://github.com/lnx-search/lnx - a young but promising project, utilizes Tanitvy as a backend.
+- https://github.com/zinclabs/zinc - a project written in Go, focused on minimal resource usage and high performance.
+- https://github.com/valeriansaliou/sonic - a project written in Rust, uses custom network communication protocol for fast communication between the client and the server.

+All of those engines might be easily used in combination with vector search offered by Qdrant.
+But the exact way of how to combine the results of both algorithms to achieve the best search precision might be still unclear.
+So we need to understand how to do it effectively.
+We will be using reference datasets to benchmark the search quality.

 ## Why not linear combination?